DukeBas/Battlecode2022/README.md

-# Battlecode 2022 Scaffold
+# Battlecode 2022

-This is the Battlecode 2022 scaffold, containing an `examplefuncsplayer`.
-Read https://play.battlecode.org/getting-started!
+This repository, based on the Battlecode 2022 scaffold, contains the bot we developed while competing in Battlecode 2022.

 ### Project Structure